SallySoul/cm_lbm/README.md

 There are two to three versions of each operator.
 In `cm_lbm_generated/src/shader_ops` we have rust functions that contains a WGSL function as a string which will get templated into a shader at runtime.
-`cm_lbm_generates/src/rust_ops` contains the operators single and some-times double precision rust functions.
+`cm_lbm_generates/src/rust_ops` contains the operators single and maybe double-precision rust functions.

 ### `cm_lbm`